transitive-bullshit/nextjs-notion-starter-kit/readme.md

 preview.coursetexts.org is the preview site with all the preview sites included, and coursetexts.org is the production site with only fully professor-approved pages.
 They both deploy the main branch with different env vars.

-To setup, make sure to set the `NOTION_PAGE_ID` environment variable in Vercel and in .env.
+To setup, make sure to set the `NEXT_PUBLIC_NOTION_PAGE_ID` environment variable in Vercel and in .env.

 ---